MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

 1. In the Azure portal, you can check that Linux machines have a new Azure extension called `MDE.Linux`.

-## Enable on specific Windows machines (plan/integration enabled)
+## Enable on Windows Servers 2016/2012 R2

-If Defender for Servers is already enabled and Defender for Endpoint integration is on in a subscription, you can manually turn on the integration for specific machines.
+If Defender for Servers is already enabled and Defender for Endpoint integration is on in a subscription, you can manually turn on the integration for machines running Windows Server 2016 or Windows Server 2012 R2 in the subscription.

 1. In Defender for Cloud, select **Environment settings** and select the subscription with the Windows machines that you want to receive Defender for Endpoint.